danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

     var queryParams: [String: String]? {
         switch self {
-        case .restaurant: return nil
+        case .restaurant: nil
-        case .restaurantReviews: return nil
-        case .search(let params): return params.queryParams
+        case .search(let params): params.queryParams
         }
     }
 }
 ```

-The routes above use associated values to provide an item ID in the path, and search parameters as query parameters.
+The routes above use associated values to provide item ID to the paths, and search parameters as query parameters.

 ## How to define API models